 Ever since I purchased and used this serum, it has won a special place in my heart.
-Like I mentioned above the main intent of buying the ordinary niacinamide serum is to help reduce excessive oil, calm down redness, treat blemishes and of course improve my skin tone.
+Like I mentioned above, the main intent of buying The Ordinary niacinamide serum is to help reduce excess oil, calm down redness, treat blemishes and of course improve my skin tone.

 I have an oily (acne-prone) and sensitive skin and for that fact, I have been battling with oiliness and redness.

 Some times I break out.
 Although, I do control my breakouts with retinol serum which has been very helpful, but I decided to include niacinamide into my routine to muscle it up.